Pre-Summer Sale Limited Time Flat 70% Discount offer - Ends in 0d 00h 00m 00s - Coupon code: 70spcl

 The litigation privilege applies only to documents and materials prepared in anticipation of litigation

-Before her criminal trial for embezzlement Monique contacts witnesses against her and offers to pay them if they change their stories Based on her actions the government would MOST LIKELY bring additional charges against Monique for:
+Before Monique’s criminal trial for embezzlement, she contacts witnesses against her and offers to pay them if they change their stories regarding the embezzlement.
+Monique’s actions would MOST LIKELY cause the government to bring additional charges against her for:

 Options: